 Dorothy hoped that Otto Preminger was the man who would give her this steady home life.
 Preminger’s infatuation and involvement in every aspect of Dottie’s career made her dream seem an eventual reality.

-But ultimately, marriage to Otto Preminger wasn’t to be, and Dorothy would once again find her heart and dreams of a happy home broken.
+But ultimately, marriage to Otto Preminger wasn’t to be.
+Once again, Dorothy found her heart and dreams of a happy home broken.

-The career high Dottie experienced in the year after Carmen Jones also wouldn’t last:
+The career high Dottie experienced in the year after Carmen Jones also did not last:

 “In these accolades I was to reach a high and also the beginnings of a decline inevitable for a Negro actress for whom there was no place else to go, no higher or better role to play, no new story available, no chance to play roles meant for white only.”

-As Darryl Zanuck interpreted his contractual obligation to mean providing Dorothy feature roles as exotic beauties, not necessarily leading roles as African American characters, Dorothy found it hard to accept the routinely disappointing parts she was offered.
-Dottie even feared she offended Zanuck when she understandably turned down the role of an Asian concubine slave in the very successful 1956 film, The King and I.
+Darryl Zanuck believed that offering Dottie exotic beauty film roles, not necessarily leading roles as black characters, was a fulfillment of the contract between Dottie and his studio.
+But Dorothy was disheartened by the routinely disappointing parts she was offered, and feared she offended Zanuck by (understandably) turning down the role of an Asian concubine slave in the very successful 1956 film, The King and I.

-Despite the success of Carmen Jones and Dottie’s ensuing stardom, it would be three years before Dorothy Dandridge made another film.
+Despite the success of Carmen Jones, it would be three years before Dorothy Dandridge made another film.